daniel-yili-ye/daniel-yili-ye.github.io/content/blog/ronify.md

 3. **Contact Tracking**: Business owner can now track customer information contact-free
    - All data stored securely in one online location
-   - Easy to search and export when needed
+   - Easy to search and contact when needed

 ## Impact & Recognition

-While the urgent need for Ronify has decreased, it served as a valuable tool for small business owners during the height of COVID-19.
+While the urgent need for Ronify has decreased, it served as a valuable tool for several small business owners in our neighbourhood during the height of COVID-19.
 The project has been recognized with several awards:

 - **Concept by Velocity** - Semi-finalist
 - **Randy Bauslaugh Entrepreneurship Award** - Winner